Portrait

-A portrait is a painting, photograph, sculpture, or other artistic representation of a person, in which the face and its expressions are predominant.
+A portrait is a painting, photograph, sculpture, or other artistic representation of a person, in which the face is always predominant.
+In arts, a portrait may be represented as half body and even full body.
+If the subject in full body better represents personality and mood, this type of presentation may be chosen.
 The intent is to display the likeness, personality, and even the mood of the person.
 For this reason, in photography a portrait is generally not a snapshot, but a composed image of a person in a still position.
-A portrait often shows a person looking directly at the painter or photographer, in order to most successfully engage the subject with the viewer.
+A portrait often shows a person looking directly at the painter or photographer, to most successfully engage the subject with the viewer, but portrait may be represented as a profile (from aside) and 3/4.

 History

 Prehistorical portraiture

 Plastered human skulls were reconstructed human skulls that were made in the ancient Levant between 9000 and 6000 BC in the Pre-Pottery Neolithic B period.
 They represent some of the oldest forms of art in the Middle East and demonstrate that the prehistoric population took great care in burying their ancestors below their homes.
 The skulls denote some of the earliest sculptural examples of portraiture in the history of art.